The Big Bang Fair

-The Big Bang UK Young Scientists and Engineers Fair, founded 2009, is the United Kingdom’s largest celebration of STEM (science, technology, engineering and maths) for young people, and is one of the largest youth events in the UK.
-The fair takes place annually in June.
-It is led by EngineeringUK in partnership with over 200 organisations across government, industry, education and the wider science and engineering community.
+The Big Bang UK Young Scientists and Engineers Fair was founded 2009.
+The Big Bang Fair is the United Kingdom’s largest celebration of STEM (science, technology, engineering and maths) for young people, and is one of the largest youth events in the UK.
+The Fair takes place annually in June.

 The Big Bang programme exists to bring science and engineering to life for young people.
-The Big Bang celebrates and raises the profile of young people’s achievements in science and engineering and encourages more young people to take part in science, technology, engineering and maths initiatives with support from their parents and teachers.
+The Big Bang mission is to showcase surprising possibilities and connect young people to inspiring role models in STEM.